 - Erasmus+ schools are also encouraged to join the eTwinning programme, which enables them to create joint virtual classrooms and carry out projects with other schools, providing opportunities to exchange experiences with colleagues or find partners for future Erasmus+ projects. - As of 2022, the eTwinning platform^{QR} has become part of the European School Education Platform, which is a meeting place for all stakeholders in the School Education field: school staff, researchers, policymakers and employees of other actors in the field.
-The platform thematically covers all levels of compulsory education: from early childhood education and care to primary and secondary education and initial vocational education and training. - ⇒ You can access this tool by registering with the European Commission Authentication System and obtaining the EU login basis.
-Submitting an application for accreditation (KA 120 SCH) is the only way to enjoy the privilege of organising learning mobility under simplified rules.
-The school gains a guarantee of funding and saves time.
-The call for accreditation applications takes place once a year and the document does not contain a specification of the budget or information about the hosting organisations.
-Experience in the Erasmus+ programme is not required, but at least two years of activity in the relevant area of education is necessary.
-It must also be demonstrated that the applicant organisation has sufficient financial capacity and staff resources to implement the planned activities.
+The platform thematically covers all levels of compulsory education: from early childhood education and care to primary and secondary education and initial vocational education and training. - You can access this tool by registering with the European Commission Authentication System and obtaining the EU login.

-For detailed information on the types of mobility, please refer to the Erasmus+ Programme Guide.
+1 For detailed information on the types of mobility, please refer to the Erasmus+ Programme Guide.